 50g avocado = 80 calories

 1 cup 3%/dark blue top milk = 150 calories

 Because fat is so calorically dense, it’s easy to underestimate the amount you are eating and how many calories you are consuming.
 It’s a good idea to use a food scale if you have a taste for fatty foods like peanut butter.
 If you aren’t weighing your food, you may be consuming a lot more calories than you think.

-It can help to have a visual reminder of how your plate should look so I’ve created the Female Fitness Portion Size Plates which you can download to keep in your kitchen.
-Put them on the fridge or somewhere you’ll see them when preparing food.
-To download the Plates you can go here or click the photo below.
-Once you enter your email you’ll be sent a link to download the Plates and also my free ebook: “The Ultimate Nutrition Guide For Females.”
-The ebook has all my best nutrition advice in one place and includes a detailed explanation for how to use the Plates.
+It can help to have a visual reminder of how your plate should look so I’ve created the Female Fitness Portion Size Plate which you can download to keep in your kitchen.
+Put it on the fridge or somewhere you’ll see it when preparing food.

 You may also find these articles helpful: